kjivan/crypto-and-signatures/cryptography.md

 </br>
 🦹📩 = 💸

-Note: I know this is silly, but I just want to make it clear that just encrypting data doesn't make it protected.
+Note: Go through slide.
+Well that didn't go quite right and it was kind silly.
+This just kind of drives home the point that just encrypting isn't enough.
 Protecting your key is critical just like protecting the key to your house.
 So in this situation we sent the key over the wire and now the hacker can simply take the encrypted message(lock) and the key and decrypt the message.
 The hacker wins again....

+Well, let's try something different.

 ---